 If you are considering filing for divorce, contact us to schedule a consultation with our attorneys.

-There is a consultation fee of $425.00 for the initial appointment.
-The consultation will last about an hour where you can openly share everything that is going on while we take extensive notes and prepare a strategy for your divorce case.
+There is a consultation fee of $450.00 for the initial appointment.
 We are conducting these secure, confidential consultations online.

 Call (912) 351-8775 or Contact Us Online